How the Manganese In Food Can Benefit Your Sex Drive

 The benefits of manganese

 Manganese is part of the antioxidant enzyme superoxide dismutase, (SOD), considered one of the most important antioxidants.
-In this role, manganese helps eliminate disease-causing free radicals, which can not only contribute to premature aging but also heart disease.
+In this role, manganese helps eliminate disease-causing free radicals, which can contribute not only to premature aging but also heart disease.
 Interestingly, SOD may also be beneficial in reducing inflammation.

 Additionally, this nutrient may help in regulating blood sugar.
 And it may reduce PMS symptoms in women.
 Another important benefit for women, it appears that in combination with other nutrients, manganese supports bone mineral density.